BeyzaZengin1/Data-Driven-Customer-Strategy-Retention-Analysis-Roadmap-Python-RFM-COHORT-RETENTION-/README.md

 * **Need Attention (32 Customers):** Dormant for 81 days.
 Distribute a short feedback and brand perception questionnaire offering a fixed-value store credit upon completion to disrupt their transition down into the "At Risk" category.

 ### 🥶 Priority 3: Low-Cost Automation & Cost Mitigation
-* **Discount Hunters (171 Customers):** Completely price-dependent accounts that have never bought items at full retail price.
-Exclude them entirely from marketing campaigns targeting high-margin inventory.
-Treat this group exclusively as an optimization lever to clear out warehouse dead stock during annual liquidation periods.
+* **Discount Hunters (371 Customers):** This expanded group of 371 accounts exhibits severe price-dependency, triggered almost exclusively by aggressive markdowns under the calibrated 0.7 filter.
+Exclude them entirely from marketing campaigns targeting high-margin inventory to protect net margins.
+Treat this group exclusively as an optimization lever to clear out warehouse dead stock and liquidate inventory via zero-cost automated channels.
 * **About to Sleep (58 Customers):** Inactive for 75 days with faint historical engagement metrics.
 Limit outreach to zero-cost, low-priority automated bulk clearance newsletters to test for baseline price responses.
 * **Promising (18 Customers):** Highly vulnerable to the Month 2 retention cliff.
 Warm them up using content-driven educational emails explaining product use cases, anchored with low-tier promotional incentives to lock in their second transaction.
 * **Hibernating (171 Customers):** Absent for over a year with minimal past revenue footprints.
 Suppress them entirely from paid marketing audiences to save capital.
 Restrict interactions to zero-cost, quarterly automated mail touchpoints.